-- If the catch can't handle the exception on its own, then it can pass the exception to another handler. - It does this using a second throw. - The second throw does not need an argument.
+- If the catch can't handle the exception on its own, then it can pass the exception to another handler. - It does this using a second throw. - The second throw does not need an argument since you can only rethrow the same thing you threw before. - The second throw can't pass the exception to another catch for the same try. - Instead it has to pass the exception out.